linas/i370-bigfoot/docker/i370-bigfoot/scripts/init-demo/README.md

   pointers provided by the kernel, and converts them into a normal C language stack.
 It also sets up `argc` and `argv`.

 * `spin.c` -- Demo application.
-Opens a tty for writing, and then prints some messages.
+Opens the console for writing, and then prints some messages.

+* `spinput.c` -- Demo application.
+Opens `/dev/tty0` for reading and
+  writing, and then echoes what was typed as input.

 * `demo-unistd.h` -- System call interface definition.
 Caution:
   risk of electrical shock.
 Do not open.
 No user-servicable parts